Márton Báder

 After starting his career in his homeland, Báder played in several countries including Slovenia, Croatia, Spain, Greece, Ukraine and Serbia.
 He was also a long-time member of the Hungarian national team.

+Báder was awarded the Hungarian Cross of Merit (silver class) in 2013 for his career as a sportsman and his work to promote Hungarian basketball.
+He was elected President of the Hungarian Basketball Federation in May 2023.